Legal

 We collect the following limited data:

-• License validation — Your license key is verified against our licensing server (Keygen.sh) on activation and periodically thereafter.
-This transmits your license key and a device fingerprint (hardware identifier).
+• License validation: On activation, your license key is verified once against our licensing service (Keygen.sh) and bound to your machine.
+This transmits your licence key and a device fingerprint (hardware identifier).
+After activation, validation behaviour depends on your tier:

 We do not sell or share your data with third parties.
 We do not use analytics or tracking on the desktop application.